-Rapidly aging population and negative rate of natural change in Italy compensated by growing immigration and influx of refugees.
-Consumer trends and consumption patterns sparked by the pandemic are still observed in 2022, and consumers are increasingly concerned about the environment and social equality.
-Inflation and economic inequalities are putting pressure on consumers, making them more conscious about their purchasing decisions.
+The rapid ageing population and negative rate of natural change in Italy is compensated by the wave of immigration and influx of refugees.
+Consumers are increasingly concerned about their actions and purchasing behaviours on the environment as well as social equality.
+Inflation and economic inequalities are placing consumer under pressure, making them more conscious of their purchasing decisions.

 Delivery: